laderast/RBootcamp_old/chapter1.md

 Finally, we can superimpose our geometry on the plot using `geom_point()`.

 *** =instructions
 Based on the graph, map the appropriate variables to the x, y, and color aesthetics.
+Run your plot.

 *** =pre_exercise_code
 ```{r}